Dr. Alysia Lillian, MD, MPH

 I would be honored to connect with you.
 Whether you're interested in group courses, corporate wellness, speaking & writing engagements, content collaborations, investment opportunities, or any other strategic partnerships & collaborations, click the link in my bio to explore my offerings or reach out to me directly.

-My pillars
+My Method

 Dr. Alysia received her undergraduate degree from Georgetown University in biochemistry, her medical degree from George Washington University School of Medicine, and her Master's of Public health in Maternal, Child, and Adolescent health from the University of California Berkeley School of Public Health.
 She is now in residency at Sutter Santa Rosa in California and plans to continue educating and providing support to women all over the world when finished.

-As a medical doctor, yoga instructor, hypnosis therapist, medical astrologer and herbalist, Dr. Alysia utilizes different methods to support her patients' overall well-being.
+As a medical doctor, yoga instructor, hypnosis therapist, medical astrologer and herbalist, Dr. Alysia utilizes different methods to support her clients' overall well-being.
 Her extensive studies around the world in medicines including but not limited to Ayurveda, Curandarismo, and traditional Chinese medicine, allow her to profoundly support women who are not prioritized in society.
 Dr. Alysia now uses her online platforms as educational tools where she shares research, advice, and content from her experiences.